sjefvanleeuwen/blockchain-hackathon/doc/tutorials/first-contract.md

   <br/> You need a wallet.
 You can either run it as a stand alone wallet or download it as a chrome extension. https://github.com/kvhnuke/etherwallet/releases
    we will using the chrome extension.
 * __Solidity Remix__
-  <br/> Finally we can browse to an online solidty contract editor called Remix.
+  <br/> Finally we can browse to an online solidity contract editor called Remix.
 Remix can be found at: https://remix.ethereum.org/

 ## Setting up our Wallet and private Blockchain Node